francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 If you need a refresher on what a monorepo is, [here's a good article](https://www.atlassian.com/git/tutorials/monorepos).

-## Start with a solution or workspace
+## We started with a solution or workspace

 If you use .NET, you will know that .NET is built around the concept of a "solution".
 A solution can contain multiple projects, and each project can be a library or an application.
 This way of structuring